JakeSteam/blog-programming/_posts/2017-01-24-android-converting-display-pixels-dp-to-real-pixels.md

 ## The Solution

 First the density of the screen must be calculated, using the `densityDpi` in `DisplayMetrics`.
 Once we have that, we can work out how many real pixels one display pixel equals.
-To do this, the device’s DPI is divided by the default density that all other densities are worked out from (160).
+To do this, the device's DPI is divided by the default density that all other densities are worked out from (160).

 ```
 public int convertDpToPixel(float dp) {